Syllabus - Services Marketing, Summer 2014

 Please review the following information at this link.
 It contains important material pertaining to your rights and responsibilities in this class.
 Because these statements are updated as federal, state, university, and accreditation standards change, you should review the information each semester.

-Each (non-exam) week, within each Module, you will be given the following:
+Within each Module, you will be given the following:

 Your original discussion posts will be graded according to accuracy (regarding the topic specified), spelling and grammar, and level of effort.
 You should elaborate, clarify, elucidate, and explain!
 The more effort you put into your posts, the higher your grade will be.

-Quizzes: Quizzes will relate to the reading assignments for their respective chapters and will contain ten multiple-choice and true/false questions.
+Quizzes will relate to the reading assignments for their respective chapters and will contain ten multiple-choice and true/false questions.
 You will have 30 minutes per quiz and only one attempt.

 You ARE ALLOWED to complete any material (exams, quizzes, assignments, case analyses, discussions) EARLY if you desire to do so.
 However, please be aware that assignments and discussions will not be graded until after their due dates.